• Committees & Knowledge Communities

 Architect Licensing Advisory Committee

-The Architect Licensing Advisory Committee’s task is to remain up to date on current requirements for becoming licensed in the state of Minnesota and to assist Associate members complete the Architectural Experience Program (AXP, formerly known as IDP) and prepare for taking the Architect Registration Examination (ARE)
+The Architect Licensing Advisory Committee’s task is to remain up to date on current requirements for becoming licensed in the state of Minnesota and to assist Associate members complete the Architectural Experience Program (AXP, formerly known as IDP) and prepare for taking the Architect Registration Examination (ARE).

 Co-chairs: